librestack/librecast/README.md

 Librecast is a project to provide fast, efficient and scalable communication by leveraging IPv6 multicast.

+NB: the database functions have been removed from this branch pending a complete rewrite as part of the next milestone.

 Features:
  * IPv6 and multicast supported from the outset
  * light, fast and simple design